steveambielli/steveambielli/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Dr. Scholl's
+- 🔭 I’m currently working on a React project for D-COT (www.d-cot.com)
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on React projects
 - 💬 Ask me about my music